3 Coding Best Practices for C++

 How to Migrate to Modern C++

 There are many reasons why your company might be using an older version of C++.
-For instance, the coding standard specifies use of C++03.
+For instance, the specifies use of C++03.
 If you’re already using modern C++ it will be more difficult to demonstrate MISRA compliance.

 There are other coding standards that support C++ as well.
 It’s important to know which standards support which language version, in order to make your case for modern C++.